.We’ve all heard the cliché: Living on campus is an essential part of the college experience. But is it really?

 When calculating your expenses, make sure you include costs associated with staying at home.
-It’s cheap, but not free.
+It’s cheap, but it's not free.
 Utilities, food, and especially commuting/car-related costs need to be included to give you the most accurate picture of the potential savings.

 Which is best for your child?

 - How independent are they?
-Can they self-direct when it’s time to focus or do they need external reinforcement?
+Can they effectively self-direct when it’s time to focus or do they need external reinforcement?